WISDEM/WOMBAT/docs/index.md

   * Ports can now use an `annual_fee` or `monthly_fee`, and have direct use fee applied during any at-port repair operations, using the `daily_use_fee` input.
 * New default data model!
-  * `"default"` library now standardizes all baselinecost inputs to 2024 USD.
+  * `"default"` library now standardizes all baseline cost inputs to 2024 USD.
   * Contains a validated fixed and floating offshore wind base scenario, and an experimental land-based scenario.
   * The offshore data set is highlighted in the `COWER_om_workflow.ipynb` notebook, and can be used